blackjetrock/fx201p-ram-replacement/README.md

 * Load memory space from flash
 * Save all memory to flash
 * Load all memory from flash
-* atalog of flash slots.
+* Catalog of flash slots.

   The flash has 250 slots, each is big enough to hold the entire RAm of the FX201P.